gokhaneraslan/first-devops/README.md

 ```
 ## On Windows

-1.Open up a terminal window.
+1. Open up a terminal window.

-2.Create a bridge network in Docker.
+2. Create a bridge network in Docker.

 ```
 docker network create jenkins